 “No. And they are moving more quickly.
-We had reports from our trading partners in that sector about their scouting just last year.”
+We had reports from our trading partners in that sector about the Olmeri scouting sorties just last year.”

-“Did they give you any better idea of what the Olmeri are looking for?”
+“Did they give you any better idea of what the Olmeri are looking for?
+What do they want?”

-“No. We only know that they seem to be, how to say, moisson les planètes?” (harvesting planets)
+“No. We only know that they seem to be, how to say, moisson les planètes?”
+(French: harvesting planets)

-“Well, then.
-It seems there’s more riding on this mission than we thought.
-How is it you always seem to find the very best assignments for me?” she said emphasizing ‘the very best.’
+“Quelle pagaille!
+(French: What a mess!).
+And you are sending me to go meet them?
+Thanks ever so.
+How is it you always seem to find the very best assignments for me? she asked, emphasizing ‘the very best.’